-Matthew Haldoupis, Director
+Matthew Haldoupis, Treasurer

 Matthew has been a Senior Systems Analyst for the Ontario Power Generation Corporation (OPG) Nuclear Systems for over 20 years.
 He spent ten years at the Darlington Site in IT Operations, specializing in maintenance and development of local systems and eight years supporting OPG and Bruce Power Corporate Enterprise Nuclear Systems with concentrations in work management, inventory and related subsystems.
 Matthew has been a Board Member for ten years and has been involved with Children’s Peace Theatre since its early days.
 His daughter Nicole was one of the very first Peace Campers and was an in-school workshop participant, Junior Guide and Guide at Peace Camp, a YLTP participant, as well as the Summer Events Coordinator for two summers.